 - Be a good friend – The most important – and the most simple – way children can make a difference, today and for the rest of their lives, is to be a good friend.
 Encourage your child to invite the quiet kid to sit next to them at lunch or to share a toy or snack with the disruptive class clown.
 We know that just one act of kindness can change the course of an entire life; make sure your child displays kind behavior now, and it will touch everyone they meet throughout life.

 Now especially, it seems as if the world is overwhelming for all of us, but it is not hopeless.
 There are countless small actions parents and children can all take all year round, to help our communities feel safer, healthier, and kinder.
-Alzein Pediatrics encourages your family to give yourselves a holiday gift of good feelings by doing one small thing to make a really big difference.
+In the oak lawn, Alzein Pediatrics encourages your family to give yourselves a holiday gift of good feelings by doing one small thing to make a really big difference.